robjhyndman/compenginets/README.md

 The goal of compenginets is to provide all the time series from
 <http://www.comp-engine.org/>.
-25648 time series are available as of 23rd August 2018.
+24902 time series are available as of 2018-09-01.

 Installation
 ------------

+`compenginets` currently isn’t on CRAN.
 You can install the **development** version from [Github](https://github.com/robjhyndman/compenginets)